Kimarie is a Partner in the firm’s Dispute Resolution Group.

 Kimarie has significant experience in the areas of international trade and commodities, maritime and energy across the region.

-Triple-qualified in Singapore, Hong Kong, and England & Wales, Kimarie is a litigation specialist and handles matters relating to international trade and transportation, oil & gas, mining and commodities, shipbuilding, offshore and construction, and insurance.
+Triple-qualified in Singapore, Hong Kong and England & Wales, Kimarie is a litigation specialist and handles matters relating to international trade and transportation, oil & gas, mining and commodities, shipbuilding, offshore and construction, technology and insurance.
 She has been involved in several substantial arbitrations in Singapore, London and Hong Kong.

 Kimarie is fluent in English, Mandarin and Cantonese.

 - Representing clients in Singapore High Court interpleader proceedings arising from the collapse of Hin Leong and related companies (including Ocean Tankers) where Hin Leong and related companies now face more than US$1.5bn in claims.

 - Representing clients in Singapore arbitration against an oil storage terminal in claims based on misrepresentation (fraudulent and negligent misrepresentation), tort of conversion and negligence arising from an oil storage agreement.

 - Representing sub-contractor clients in an EPC contract where they were claiming against their main contractor for non-payment of the works and services rendered pursuant to the EPC contract.

 - Representing Korean and Singapore energy companies in US$240m claims arising out of defaults by Chinese parties on several long-term LPG contracts concerning arbitrations in Singapore and Hong Kong.